nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **exchange** `default: ""`

+    The name of the AMQP exchange to publish to.

+### autoAcceptRelationshipCreationChanges <a href="{% link _docs_integrate/03-connector-modules.md %}#autoacceptrelationshipcreationchanges"><i class="fas fa-fw fa-info-circle"/></a> {#autoacceptrelationshipcreationchanges}

-It is not recommended to use this module for production scenarios.
+It is not recommended to use this Module for production scenarios.
 {: .notice--danger}

-### autoAcceptRelationshipCreationChanges <a href="{% link _docs_integrate/03-connector-modules.md %}#autoacceptrelationshipcreationchanges"><i class="fas fa-fw fa-info-circle"/></a> {#autoacceptrelationshipcreationchanges}

-#### Configuration

 ```json
 {